sellyzrupes/hrsystem/README.md

 2. Add Employee
     - Before admin input team_id and role_id, system will print out all available team_id and role_id
 3. View Employee
-    - Data already formatted properly
+    - Data already formatted properly, includes using config variable that has been provided
     - Based on role, validation already added from menu that available to display for spesific roles
         - Staff : can only view self data
         - Manager : can view team data including self data